JVenberg/TrackmaniaSelfDriving/docs/index.md

 The model I used was based on an NVidia paper titled [End to End Learning for Self-Driving Cars](https://arxiv.org/pdf/1604.07316.pdf).
 In that paper, they train a self-driving car on real world data.
 I thought that the model architecture would be a good starting point for my model.
+The model is a regression model consisting of 5 convolutional layers and 5 densely connected layers with one steering output.
 Here is the neural net that NVidia described in their paper:

 ![NVidia Arch](imgs/nvidia_model.png)

+I expanded the output to be two values instead of one for both steering and speed.
+I used a Relu activation function for each densely connected layer.
 After experimentation, I added batch normalization layers between each convolutional layer to improve performance on my dataset.
 Additionally, I added dropout regularization between each densely connected layer in order to improve generalization of the model.
 I also found that a final atan operation after the last densely connected layer slightly improved performance compared to no operation or softsign.
 Finally, I scaled it to work with my 64x64 image input.
-Here is the neural net that I used:
+Here is the neural net that I used (the dropout layers aren't shown since the visualization library doesn't support the training configuration of the network):

 ![TrackmaniaNet Arch](imgs/model_diagram.png)